Election 2022: Turbulent campaign season comes to a close | Politics

 “I think what we're seeing now is one party has a moral compass,'' said Cedric Richmond, who was a senior adviser to Biden in the White House and now works at the Democratic National Committee. ''And one party wants a power grab.”
 That's a message that appeals to Kevin Tolbert, a 49-year-old who works in labour law and lives in Southfield, Michigan.
 He plans to support Democratic candidates amid worries about the future of democracy.

-“It shouldn't be a negative thing or illegal in any way to talk about what you're going to do to improve security,” said Paulson, a 45-year-old who chairs the Kent County Republicans Central Committee.
+“It shouldn't be a negative thing or illegal in any way to talk about what you're going to do to improve security,” said Poulson, a 45-year-old who chairs the Kent County Republican Central Committee.

 Federal and state election officials and Trump's own attorney general have said there is no credible evidence the 2020 election was tainted.
 The former president's allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.